 - Customers can turn on/off as they wish

 - If you have chosen Autopay, that will be indicated on your paper or electronic bill.

 Autopay Setup Video

-- Available to everyone, but a great option for “sewer only” customers who have small monthly charges ($20 or less month) and don’t want to pay these small amounts each month.
+- Available to everyone, but a great option for “sewer only” customers who have smaller monthly charges and don’t want to pay each month.

 - Sewer only customers don’t get a paper bill until they owe again